locnnil/workshop/docs/how-to/git-workshop.rst

        channel: latest/stable

-Next, you launch the redefined workshop to work :
+Next, you launch the redefined workshop to work on the problem:

 .. code:: console

    $ workshop launch golang
    $ # Hacking away until the problem is solved
    $ git commit -m "solve problem with hotfix"
-   $ cd ../original
+   $ cd ../original/
    $ git merge hotfix